Hecke orbits on Shimura varieties of Hodge type

-Central leaves and prime-to-$p$ Hecke orbits can be also defined for the special fibres of Shimura varieties of Hodge type at primes of good reduction.
-The Hecke orbit conjecture for Shimura varieties of Hodge type then predicts that the prime-to-$p$ Hecke orbits of points are Zariski dense in the central leaves containing them (see question 8.2.1 of \cite{KretShin} and Conjecture 3.2 of \cite{ChaiConjecture}).
+Central leaves and prime-to-$p$ Hecke orbits can also be defined for the special fibres of Shimura varieties of Hodge type at primes of good reduction, by work of Hamacher and Kim \cites{Hamacher, KimCentralLeaves}.
+The Hecke orbit conjecture for Shimura varieties of Hodge type then predicts that the prime-to-$p$ Hecke orbits of points are Zariski dense in the central leaves containing them (see \cite[Question 8.2.1]{KretShin} and \cite[Conjecture 3.2]{ChaiConjecture}).

 The Hecke orbit conjecture naturally splits up into a discrete part and a continuous part.
-The discrete part states that the prime-to-$p$ Hecke orbit of $x$ intersects each connected component of $C(x)$, whereas the continuous part states that the Zariski closure of the prime-to-$p$ Hecke orbit of $x$ is of the same dimension as $C(x)$.
-The discrete part of the conjecture is Theorem C of \cite{KretShin} (see \cite{vHXiao} for related results).
-In this paper, we will focus instead on the continuous part of the conjecture.
+The discrete part states that the prime-to-$p$ Hecke orbit of $x$ intersects each connected component of $C(x)$, and the continuous part states that the Zariski closure of the prime-to-$p$ Hecke orbit of $x$ is equidimensional of the same dimension as $C(x)$.
+The discrete part of the conjecture is \cite[Theorem C]{KretShin} (see \cite{vHXiao} for related results).
+In this paper, we will focus on the continuous part of the conjecture.